 ‘A Beauty Only A Geek Could Appreciate’

 In March 2007, a group of 15 “gasification geeks” converted Chicken John’s truck into the Cafe Racer.
 Using only material that is readily available at most junkyards, the crew installed a gasifier unit on the truck in just over a weekend.
-“The finished rig is [admittedly] a bit of a carnival of gasification,” said Jim Mason, one of the leaders of the Cafe Racer Crew, in his website on the truck’s conversion.
-“No attempt was made to have it small, tight and discrete.
+“The finished rig is [admittedly] a bit of a carnival of gasification,” said Jim Mason, one of the leaders of the Cafe Racer Crew, on his website on the truck’s conversion.
+“No attempt was made to have it small, tight, and discrete.
 On the contrary, the goal was to have all the systems exposed and exploded for easy teaching and [demonstration].
 It is likely a beauty that only a gasification geek can appreciate.”

 Cafe Racer by Scott Beale of Laughing Squid

 There are different ways to build and fuel a gasifier, Chicken John said.
 There’s woodgas, there’s coffee gas, there’s biogas.
 “You could do it this way or that way. …You don’t have to do it my way; you can come up with your own way,” Chicken John said.
-“In the end it’s just the exhaust of a fire.”
+“In the end, it’s just the exhaust of a fire.”

-There is hydrogen in the exhaust of a fire – that’s the constant.
-The density of hydrogen and gasoline in its gaseous state are similar, Chicken John said.
+There is hydrogen in the exhaust of fire – that’s the constant.
+The density of hydrogen and gasoline in its gaseous state is similar, Chicken John said.
 Although we put liquid gasoline into the fuel tanks of our cars, what goes into the combustion chamber of a car is gaseous; hydrogen gas can also fuel the engine at this stage.

 “We’re swapping hydrogen gas for gasoline gas. … The vehicle doesn’t know the difference,” Chicken John said.
 “You’re actually tricking the vehicle into just running.
 The vehicle doesn’t know that there’s anything funky going on.”

 Biofuel for the Fire